From Komchadluek, December 14, 2012

-[Reference is to Thaksin Shinawatra's political speech he gave at the opening ceremony of the "Thai Worriers Boxing" match in Macao.
+[Reference is to Thaksin Shinawatra’s address to the nation given at the opening ceremony of the “Thai Warriors Boxing” match in Macao.
 The event was broadcast live on government channel 11.

-"Poh" is nickname of Somchai Khunpluem, a famous local businessman and politician of Chonburi.
+“Poh” is nickname of Somchai Khunpluem, a famous local businessman and politician from Chonburi.
 He was charged in a criminal case and sentenced to 25 years in jail.
-Like al Thai "big men" he fled the country rather than submit to the indignity of incarceration.
+Like all Thai “big men” he fled the country rather than submit to the indignity of incarceration.

-The cartoonist jokes that if it alright for a convicted figure like Thaksin to appear on governmental TV, then why not they let other convicts on air as well.]
+The cartoonist jokes that if it ok a convicted figure like Thaksin to address the nation on government TV, then why not they let other convicts on the air as well.]

 From Thairath, December 15, 2012

-Left, Ai Joi: Old Yoi, how comes they wrote ‘ko’ that way? ['ko' is the first alphabet in Thai]
+Left, Ai Joi: Old Yoi, how comes they wrote ‘ko’ that way? [‘ko’ is the first letter in Thai]

 Middle, Old Yoi: So Tho Tho stands for The National Broadcasting Services of Thailand [NBT]